February 2011 – Connect with your ideal visitor

 ** From a traveler who joined the chat: “Wish more people in tourism GOT social media and its importance.
 I tried to find people on Twitter, etc. while in Europe this last month and they were far and few between.
 Would have been nice to have someone in Spain and London to chat with and give me more insight while there.”

-** Hotels and the disabled traveler – a comment from accessibility expert Glenda Watson Hyatt – “There’s a difference between ‘accessible’ and ‘ADA Certified’ when it comes to hotels.”
+** Hotels and the disabled traveler – a comment from motivational speaker Glenda Watson Hyatt – “There’s a difference between ‘accessible’ and ‘ADA Certified’ when it comes to hotels.”
 Idea – have an experienced disabled traveler and blogger like Glenda do a “real person” evaluation of your hotel property, perhaps in exchange for a room, or pay at their consulting rate.

 Thanks to everyone who joined us for Open Comments, and we’ll announce another one soon!